marianoguerra/akvs/README.rst

     Easy building and installing of Erlang/OTP instances.

     Kerl aims to be shell agnostic and its only dependencies, excluding what's required to actually build Erlang/OTP, are curl and git.

-so, first we need to fetch kerl:
+So, first we need to fetch kerl:

 .. code:: sh